noncombatant/robotfindskitten/README.md

 intended to be a decent learning vehicle for people new to the C programming language.

-It is based on a C implementation by Alexey Toptygin, but the implementation is simplified and re-cast in a modern style.
+I based this version on a C implementation by Alexey Toptygin, but simplified the implementation and re-cast it in a modern style.
 It also sheds all vestiges of the GNU Autotools build system.
 In fact, I was motivated to do this because I noticed that the build system boilerplate and infrastructure was 2 orders of magnitude larger than the code itself.
-That seemed wrong, so I fixed it.
+That seemed wrong.

 Building And Installing
 =======================